kuchnaya-hub/maroon-broccoli/src/pages/about.md

 image_alt: ''
 template: page
 ---
-Behtarads is a Short Marketing Videos Ads App.
-Made in India.
+Behtar Ads is India's own **Short Marketing** Videos Ads App.

-Create a professional Advertising Posters and Attractive Marketing  Short Video ads
+A hot new stage to show our flaming talent to the world out there

-Behtarads is India’s own short marketing video ads app - a hot new stage to show our flaming talent to the world out there
+Want to promote your *Reseller App Products* on across social media?

-Want to promote your Reseller App Products on across social media?
+**Hiring**  *a graphics designer or video professional* **too expensive?** Fear not!
+We got you covered.

-Hiring a graphics designer or short video maker is too expensive?.
+Using Behtar Ads app you can create professional and attractive advertisements in either image or video format in a matter of seconds